johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-03-reverse-engineering-azure-app-insights-transactions-url/index.md

 }
 ```

 Note that most of the verbosity comes from the fact that we're using C# 9 record types to represent the JSON objects that we're serializing.
-If you're not familiar with C# 9 record types, you can read more about them [here](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#record-types).
+If you're not familiar with C# 9 [record types](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#record-types).
 We're also using JSON.Net for our serialization, but you could use System.Text.Json if you wanted to.
 You would need to amend the `JsonProperty` attributes to be `JsonPropertyName` attributes instead.

 ## Conclusion